 Bouncing around the town square of public discourse is the issue of student debt.
 Students are loaded with debt to pay for a university education that will educate them for competing in the global economic marketplace and get them a good job.
 This debt is not dischargeable in bankruptcy.
 It must be paid off, and even when you die, it just rolls to your heirs.
 As the FAFSA videos instruct graduating seniors, you cannot escape it.
 Student debt is now the $1.5 trillion monster in the economy.
-There are no proposals offered, neither the Democrats or Republicans offer a solution, and a debt jubilee will not fix the underlying issue.
+There are no proposals offered, neither the Democrats or Republicans offer a solution, and a no strings attached debt jubilee will not fix the underlying issue.
 There is a populist solution, and fixing this problem is a populist concern so that people do not enter debt slavery.

 This affects everyone.
 I could link many articles but will paraphrase them.
 Two thirds of all student debt is held by women.
 Minorities are loaded with debt without earning a degree.
 For profit, online schools award more debt than a student needs under the guise of covering living expenses while they learn from home.
 More student debt is held by those over age 50 than ever before.
 Student debt loads are inhibiting home purchases and family formation.